Country Style (American TV series)

 Country Style is an American musical variety show on the DuMont Television Network from July 29, 1950, to November 25, 1950, on Saturday nights from 8-9 p.m.
 Eastern Time.

 The setting was a small town bandstand on a Saturday night.
 Musical numbers, comedy vignettes and square dancing took place around the bandstand, where Alvy West and the Volunteer Firemen's Band played.
 The host was Peggy Ann Ellis.
 Regulars included Ray Smith, Pat Adair, Bob Austin, Emily Barnes, Gordon Dilworth, and The Folk Dancers.

 As with most DuMont series, no episodes are known to survive.
 This series should not be confused with the radio and TV series Country Style, USA (1957–60).

 Critical response

-Jack Gould, in a review in The New York Times, wrote that, although some elements of the premiere episode were appealing, "the whole looked as if it had been put together by a summer aprentice group which had seen only the work of Oklahoma and Carousel."
+Jack Gould, in a review in The New York Times, wrote that, although some elements of the premiere episode were appealing, "the whole looked as if it had been put together by a summer apprentice group which had seen only the work of Oklahoma and Carousel."
 He said that Dilworth "did very handily by some folk songs on the guitar" and that Ellis "was satisfactory" but she could have chosen better songs.